PriciLeite/Web-aplication-Django/README.md

-# Aplicativo Web with Django
+# Web application template with Django.

-Página web criada sob orientação do livro: Tango_with_Django.
+livro: Tango_with_Django.